bramley/phplist-plugin-common/README.md

 The benefit of this is that plugins will not be affected when you upgrade phplist.

 ### Install through phplist ###
-Install on the Plugins page (menu Config > Plugins) using the package URL `https://github.com/bramley/phplist-plugin-common/archive/master.zip`.
+The recommended way to install is through the Plugins page (menu Config > Plugins) using the package URL `https://github.com/bramley/phplist-plugin-common/archive/master.zip`.

 ### Install manually ###
 Download the plugin zip file from <https://github.com/bramley/phplist-plugin-common/archive/master.zip>